The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 Therefore, under the law, it is not possible to request MAID in advance medical directives.

-How do I get my form?
+How do I get my advance medical directives form?

 -